cncf/glossary/content/en/contribute/_index.md

 To do that, we must focus on simplicity.

 Explaining complex concepts in simple words is really hard.
-And while the digestible, user-friendly outcome may seem easy, it requires cloud native experts to collaborate until the desired degree of simplicity is achieved.
+And while the digestible, user-friendly outcome may seem easy, achieving the desired simplicity is the result of hard work and collaboration between cloud native experts.
 In short, to contribute new terms, you need a deep understanding of the topic.

 The localization effort is a bit different.